 - High risk might be quarterly

-Make sure that your maximum frequency is annual though, as this is a requirement of all the standards.
+Make sure that your minimum frequency is annual though, as this is a requirement of all the standards.

 The input of the risk assessment must provide evidence about the performance of the management system.
 This is something that is commonly forgotten.
 So, the risk assessment must include a measurement of the effectiveness of the management system.

 BRCGS state that the risk assessment must include “the risks associated with … previous audit performance”.

 This implies that you need to take into account the number and type of non-conformances that were raised on the last audit.
 However, we wouldn’t recommend this because it drives the wrong behaviour.
 Your auditors are not going to want to raise non-conformances if they know it means that the audit will need to be done more often.
 And, the auditee will not want to receive non-conformances if they have a negative association to them.
 This creates a culture where non-conformances are seen as a bad thing, when they should be seen as a good thing.
 Finding non-conformances means they can be fixed; which means that they won’t get picked up by an external auditor, or even worse, cause a problem.